VrushankPatel/Maxine/README.md

 ## Introduction

-Maxine is a Service registry and discovery server that detects and registers each service and device in the network, providing service addresses for client-side discovery to enable fast communication between microservices.
+Maxine is a lightning-fast Service registry and discovery server that detects and registers each service and device in the network, providing service addresses for client-side discovery to enable fast communication between microservices.
 It includes optional reverse proxy capabilities for scenarios requiring centralized routing.
-Maxine SRD solves the problem of hardwiring URLs to establish flawless communication between microservices.
+Maxine SRD solves the problem of hardwiring URLs to establish flawless communication between microservices, optimized for high-performance with in-memory caching, parallel processing, and high-performance mode for maximum throughput.

 Maxine SRD has the ability to locate a network automatically making it so that there is no need for a long configuration setup process.
 The Service discovery works by services connecting through REST on the network allowing devices or services to connect without any manual intervention.